A story of survival: Woman battles cancer for 30+ years

-Lisha Coch was diagnosed with Non-Secratory Multiple Myeloma, a cancer of the bone marrow, as Lisha puts it, which causes bones to fracture or break.
+Lisha Koch was diagnosed with non-secratory multiple myeloma, a cancer of the bone marrow, as Lisha puts it, which causes bones to fracture or break.

 "In the beginning, mine was called non-secratory, so there was no way to tell what I was doing, my body was doing.
 And they didn't really know how to treat it exactly.
 So I was kind of used, I think, as an experimental piece of human." says Lisha